ErpNetDocs/tech/modules/crm/sales/definitions/define-products.md

 ### Product types

-Before initiating the creation of a product, it's crucial to define a **Product Type**.
-This can be done by navigating to the **Product Types** panel.
+Types allow you to differentiate one kind of a product from another.
+It is a characteristic that makes products unique and yet strictly related to something.

-Click the **"+"** button to begin adding details about your new product.
+To create a new type, navigate to the **Product Types** panel and click on its **"+"** button to begin adding details about your new product type.

 ![Pictures](pictures/Products_Types_27_02.png)